 Note that all the images in this article can be enlarged clicking on the miniatures.

-Finally, the apk to be installed can be download directly from this link.
-It doesn’t exists on “the market”, ‘cause I don’t like that way to distribute software.
-I think it’s too monopolistic way and I don’t agree with such terms.
+If the MD5 is not valid, DO NOT EXTRACT OR INSTALL THE APK !!!
+The App doesn’t exists on “the market”, ‘cause I don’t like that way to distribute software.
+I think it’s a monopolistic way and I don’t agree with such terms.
 So, the disclaimer is : TRY THIS PROGRAM AT YOUR OWN RISK… it’s my original work, and is not certified or approved by others than me 🙂